 1. Identify a range of different forms of poetry.

-2. a detailed understanding of the techniques involved in shaping a poem
+2. Discuss key techniques involved in shaping a poem.

-3. a detailed understanding of the poetic ideas and theories which inform particular kinds of poetry;
+3. Evaluate the poetic ideas and theories which inform particular kinds of poetry.

-4. core skills in written communication, in textual analysis and in creative practice.
+4. Apply core skills in written communication, in textual analysis and in creative practice.

 Particular attention will be paid to

 - Envisioning the portfolio as a coherent collection